 - Identify strong and weak features of the budget process of line ministries.

-Public Officials from the CEF Constituency countries, as well as Armenia, Georgia, and Ukraine are welcome to apply.
-Invited are those officials who are working at line ministries (and other budget beneficiaries) who actively deal with budget preparation, strategic planning and budget decision-making.
-Officials working at ministries of finance coordinating and analyzing the budget submissions of different budget beneficiaries are also kindly invited to attend the workshop.
+Public Officials from the CEF Constituency countries, as well as Armenia, Georgia, and Ukraine were welcome to apply.
+Invited were those officials who are working at line ministries (and other budget beneficiaries) who actively deal with budget preparation, strategic planning and budget decision-making.
+Officials working at ministries of finance coordinating and analyzing the budget submissions of different budget beneficiaries were also kindly invited to attend the workshop.

-The event will be delivered in English and no translation will be provided.
+The event was delivered in English and no translation was provided.

-No fee will be charged.
-Flights, transfers, accommodation, and meals will be funded for up to three officials per EU's 2014-2020 Instrument for Pre-Accession (IPA II) beneficiary country, and for one official per country from Armenia, Bulgaria, Croatia, Georgia, Moldova, Romania, Ukraine, and Slovenia.
-Applications of additional self-funded candidates from the SEE region (and beyond) will be considered, as far as space permits.
+No fee was charged.
+Flights, transfers, accommodation, and meals were funded for up to three officials per EU's 2014-2020 Instrument for Pre-Accession (IPA II) beneficiary country, and for one official per country from Armenia, Bulgaria, Croatia, Georgia, Moldova, Romania, Ukraine, and Slovenia.
+Applications of additional self-funded candidates from the SEE region (and beyond) were considered, as far as space permits.

-Candidates will need to be approved by the CEF; confirmations will be sent to selected candidates by May 14.
+Candidates needed to be approved by the CEF; confirmations were sent to selected candidates by May 14.

 - Duncan Last- CEF Associate Fellow and Former IMF FAD Adviser for SEE